aria-tools/ARIA-tools-docs/Linux_jupyter_build.md

 # Linux
-Here we provide guidelines on how to get Jupyter notebooks runnign on **Linux** machines.
+Here we provide guidelines on how to get Jupyter notebooks running on **Linux** machines.
 For **MacOS** see the respective installation instructions.

 THIS IS RESEARCH CODE PROVIDED TO YOU "AS IS" WITH NO WARRANTIES OF CORRECTNESS.
 USE AT YOUR OWN RISK.